daulric/fuze/README.md

 - **Video Upload**: Users can easily upload videos and share their creativity with the community.
 - **Posts Creation**: Create text-based posts to share thoughts, stories, or tutorials.
 - **User Profiles**: Build a personal profile to showcase your content and interact with others.
-- **Community Interaction**: Comment on posts and videos to foster discussions and feedback.
+- **Community Interaction**: Likes and comments on posts and videos to foster discussions and feedback.

 ## Getting Started
 To get started with the platform, follow these simple steps: